The new Own New Rate Reducer scheme offers buyers access to reduced mortgage rates. But what’s the catch? We take a look...

 Own New Rate Reducer isn’t the only scheme that can help you buy a house.
 Alternatives you may want to investigate include:

-You can check the best mortgage rates available at the moment with our Best Mortgage Rates which is updated monthly, alongside our dedicated guide to the Best First Time Buyer Mortgage Rates.
+You can check the best mortgage rates available at the moment with our Best Mortgage Rates guide which is updated daily, alongside our dedicated guide to the Best First Time Buyer Mortgage Rates.

 The Own New Rate Reducer scheme launched in February 2024.